 In addition to donations from audience members and visitors, and the top-up from the Gift Aid scheme, this project has had the benefit of support from Leatherhead-based legal practice Julie West Solicitor.

-LCAS: Taking Live Performance into the Classroom
+LCAS Outreach: Taking Live Performance to the Classroom

 Thursday 8th June 2017: quintet Cavendish Winds took their flute, oboe, clarinet, horn, and bassoon into Leatherhead Trinity School to play for the pupils.